 - The disturbance is not attributable to the physiological effects of a substance (e.g., a drug of abuse, a medication) or another medical condition (e.g., hyperthyroidism, cardiopulmonary disorder).

 - The disturbance is not better explained by another mental disorder (e.g., the panic attacks do not occur only in response to feared social situations, as in social anxiety disorder, in response to circumscribed phobic objects or situations, as in specific phobia; in response to obsessions, as in obsessive-obsessive-compulsive disorder; in response to reminders of traumatic events, as in post-traumatic stress disorder, or in response to separation from attachment figures, as in separation anxiety disorder.

 How to Approach a Loved One:

-There is not a perfect way to approach a loved one that you assume or know has a panic disorder.
+There is no perfect way to approach a loved one that you assume or know has a panic disorder.
 People with panic disorder may struggle with completing daily tasks and may feel ashamed or discouraged.
-Providing support and being aware of how the panic disorder impacts their life can be helpful.
+Providing support and being aware of how panic disorder impacts their life can be helpful.

 Types of Panic Disorder Treatment

 Treating panic disorder usually includes a combination of medication and therapy.
 It is important to distinguish the best course of treatment individually.
 Appropriate psychiatric treatment by an experienced professional can reduce or prevent panic attacks in 70 to 90% of people with panic disorder.
 Most patients show significant progress after a few weeks of therapy.
 Relapses may occur, but they can often be effectively treated just like the initial episode.